NoobSambit/ARMYVERSE/README.md

 - Built with ❤️ for the ARMY community
 - BTS for the amazing music
+- Spotify for the comprehensive API
 - Open source libraries and contributors

 ## 🔮 Future Features

+- [ ] User authentication with Spotify OAuth
+- [ ] Real playlist creation in user accounts
 - [ ] Social features (follow users, share playlists)
-- [ ] Real-time chat for ARMY community
 - [ ] Advanced analytics dashboard
 - [ ] Mobile app version
-- [ ] Music streaming integration
 - [ ] Concert and event tracking
-- [ ] Merchandise recommendations

 ## 📞 Support